GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     After completing the tutorial's app launch section, will refactor the project structure (separate routes from app.py), add authentification and implement better security practices.
 Finally will edit app's styling.

+    Session 2:
     Updated command line tools (xcode), downloaded heroku.
     Added requirements.txt and Profcile for Heroku deployment.
     Successful deployment!
 Will now move onto refactoring and styling before finishing with the mini-learning journey.

+    Refactored the applications file structure.
+Made it more modular/prepared it for scaling.
+    Removed init_db.py as it was not necessary.
+When scaling a migration framework is preffered and actually practical.